-Among the winding roads of rural Kimberton, Pennsylvania sits a dynamic farming, gardening, and handcrafting intentional community, called Camphill Village Kimberton Hills, that includes adults with developmental disabilities.
-Participants will be returning for the second year to this site and will engage in outdoor farming tasks, work in the greenhouses, weaving and crafting activities, and evening meals with the “villagers” and “coworkers.”
+In rural Kimberton, Pennsylvania sits a dynamic farming, gardening, and handcrafting intentional community that includes adults with developmental disabilities.
+Members will be returning for the fourth year to this site, Camp Hill Kimberton, and will engage in outdoor farming tasks, work in the greenhouses, weaving and crafting activities, and evening meals with the “villagers” and “coworkers.”

 Empowering Students through an Education in Exploration

-In Taos, New Mexico, the group will work with the Roots and Wings Community School.
-The school is very understaffed, so volunteers are crucial to creating a positive classroom experience.
-While at Roots and Wings over Spring Break 2013, SMU Breakers spent a majority of their time tutoring and teaching mini lessons in classrooms.
-They also repainted the school’s entry hallway and helped with outdoor landscaping and remodeling.
-SMU students are able to serve as role models for younger children as well as truly inspire and positively influence the lives of many children.
+In Taos, New Mexico we will work with Roots and Wings Community School.
+The school is very understaffed, so volunteers are crucial to creating a positive classroom experience while preparing for state-wide testing.
+While at Roots and Wings over Spring Break, SMU Breakers spent a majority of their time tutoring and teaching mini lessons in classrooms.
+SMU students are able to serve as role models as well as truly inspire and positively influence the lives of many children.